university-bootcamp/coding-environment/cloud-ide.md

    <img width="350" alt="Account Setup" src="images/codenvy/account-setup/5.png" />

+### Step 2: Creating the "Stack"

+<span id="stacks">**Stacks**</span> define what programming languages, programs, and commands should be available on the "machine" your workspace is running on.
+Setting up a stack is the equivalent of making a list of software you need to install on your laptop.

+Follow these steps to set up the stack we'll be using:

-6. Click **Stacks** in the left navigation, and then click **Build Stack From Recipe**.
+1. Click **Stacks** in the left navigation, and then click **Build Stack From Recipe**.

    <img width="350" alt="Create Stack Step 1" src="images/codenvy/account-setup/6.png" />

-7. Paste `FROM tteltrab/rr-pg-for-codenvy` into the box, and click **OK**.
+2. Paste `FROM tteltrab/rr-pg-for-codenvy` into the box, and click **OK**.

    <img width="350" alt="Create Stack Step 2" src="images/codenvy/account-setup/7.png" />

-8. Name your stack `bootcamp`, give it a description, and click **Save**
+3. Name your stack `bootcamp`, give it a description, and click **Save**

    <img width="350" alt="Create Stack Step 3" src="images/codenvy/account-setup/8.png" />

+   - Example description:

-   - This stack includes setup for ruby, rails, postgres, and  node.js
+     > This stack includes setup for ruby, rails, postgres, and  node.js

+### Step 3: Creating the "Workspace"

+<span id="workspaces">**Workspaces**</span> are created from stacks and are where your projects live and run.
+You can think of them as an instantiation (manifestation) of a stack - a folder and work area where all of your needed programs are installed and set up, in which you can create files, run projects, and more.

+Follow these steps to set up your workspace:

-9. Next, click **Workspaces** in the left navigation, and click **Add Workspace**.
+1. Next, click **Workspaces** in the left navigation, and click **Add Workspace**.

    <img width="450" alt="Workspace Creation Step 1" src="images/codenvy/account-setup/9.png" />

-10. Scroll down and select **bootcamp** (this is what we named our stack in the earlier step).
+2. Scroll down and select **bootcamp** (this is what we named our stack in the earlier step).
 Then click **Create**.
    <img width="600" alt="Workspace Creation Step 2 - select rails" src="images/codenvy/account-setup/10.png" />

-11. The application should redirect you to a loading page; it will take a couple to load the workspace and set it up.
+3. The application should redirect you to a loading page; it will take a couple to load the workspace and set it up.
    <img width="600" alt="Workspace Creation Step 4 - loading" src="images/codenvy/account-setup/11.png" />

-12. When the loading is complete, you should see the editor environment:
+4. When the loading is complete, you should see the editor environment:
    <img width="600" alt="Workspace Creation Complete" src="images/codenvy/account-setup/12.png" />

 The coding environment is ready for you to start working!
 The next section breaks down the UI, and the section after that gets you up and running with your first application!

-As a final step, follow the [account setup guide](account-setup.md) to hook up your environment to your GitHub and heroku accounts.
+As a final step, follow the [account setup guide](account-setup.md) to hook up your workspace to your GitHub and heroku accounts.

+> <span id="workspace-note">Note</span>: Codenvy takes a snapshot of your workspace when it stops, and starts it back up at the state in which you left it so that your work doesn't get lost.
+However, you _will_ need to run the postgres service when starting your workspace if it has been stopped (using `service postgresql start`).

 ## Using Codenvy